 Most composition students also continue their performance studies, often also giving a performance recital to earn a double concentration for their Bachelor of Music degree.

 Composition is available (by audition) as an area of study within two interdisciplinary programs: Interdisciplinary Electronic Arts Cluster (Interdisciplinary Graduate Studies) and Human-Computer Interaction.
 Students enroll in either 590C (acoustic composition) or 590I (electronic music).

 Note: Dr. Hopkins is on faculty professional development leave for 2016-2017.
 The next opportunity to begin graduate work in composition will be Fall 2017.

 Students with exceptional talent in composition but who will not be a composition major may audition for Music 290C, subject to faculty availability.
-These students must work in composition at the same level as those who are working for the concentration in composition.
+These students must work in composition at the same general level as those who are working to audition for a Bachelor of Music in concentration in composition.

 In addition to courses in composition, the ISU Music Department offers courses in creative digital music and computer music, in which composition plays a significant role.
 An open-access 24-workstation lab provides software for notation (Sibelius/Finale), MIDI and audio sequencing (Pro Tools), audio editing/mixing (Audition, Pro Tools), and computer music programming (Max, Processing), along with an impressive suite of virtual instruments, all of which have direct application to music composition.
 See Music Technology.